top of page

 When an owner leaves town, a cat’s world changes.
 New schedules, unfamiliar scents, and a new person entering their space can feel overwhelming — even for confident cats.
 While some cats adjust quickly, others need time, space, and a calm presence to feel safe.

 That’s why our sitters don’t rush visits or force interaction.
 We move slowly, keep things quiet, and allow each cat to decide how much engagement they’re comfortable with.
-For cats, calm and predictability are key — and a quiet visit is often a successful one.
+For cats, calm and predictability are key.
+A quiet visit is often a successful one.

 Why Meet & Greets Matter